 Introduction to San Francisco, California

-Today, San Francisco remains a top commercial hub, with a diverse population of around 800,000, with one of the nation's largest Asian communities and a significant gay/lesbian community.
-Along with Oakland, San Jose and other communities in the Bay Area, San Francisco is part of the country's fourth-largest metro area.
+Today, San Francisco has one of the nation's largest Asian communities and a significant gay/lesbian community.
+Along with Oakland, San Jose and other communities in the Bay Area, San Francisco is part of one the country's largest metro areas.
 It has a strong economy, home to thousands of high-tech businesses, primarily in the biotech and silicon industries.
 Known as Silicon Valley for its prominence in the development of semiconductors and computer-related technology, the area claims the headquarters of industry giants Adobe Systems, Apple, Applied Materials, eBay, Hewlett-Packard, Intel, National Semiconductor, Sun Microsystems and Yahoo.

 San Francisco Culture

 For lovers of food and wine, San Francisco is an epicurean paradise.
 The city is home to some of the most highly regarded restaurants in the world, such as French Laundry.
 San Francisco's Chinatown is one of the nation's largest, with hundreds of restaurants to choose from.
-San Francisco's historic ferry building has been remodeled and is now the home of the Farmer's Market and some permanent market shops, cafes, and restaurants.
-This farmer's market was named one of the top 25 in the world by Food and Wine magazine.
+San Francisco's historic ferry building has been remodeled and is now the home of the Farmer's Market and some permanent market shops, cafes and restaurants.
 Vineyards in Napa and Sonoma to the north supply the country's finest wines, while offering tours, tastings and events to the Bay area's avid wine-geeks.

 San Francisco Sports and Leisure